The Borneo Project throughout the years

 With local partners, The Borneo Project develops a resource planning component to the mapping project.
 Reforestation projects are started in 20 villages.

 The process of digitizing community maps with GIS begins.
 Wick Pancoast and John Paisley travel extensively to survey potential sights for micro hydro electrical systems.

 Uma Bawang Residents Association wins the Right Livelihood Award, the Conde Naste Traveller Award, and the Slow Food Award

-Saging realizes how expensive it is to be in the USA and wonders why we have so many homeless people.
-Gets sick of eating bread and wearing sweaters.
-Goes boar hunting in the East Bay.
+Saging realizes how expensive it is to be in the USA, wonders why we have so many homeless people, gets sick of eating bread and wearing sweaters, and goes boar hunting in the East Bay.